History

 The History of Hope

-The history of Hope began many years ago at what is now Forks UCC.
-The Forks UCC congregation and Forks Lutheran congregation both worshiped in the Reformed Church, which was located in Forks Township.
+The history of Hope began many years ago at what is presently known as Forks UCC.
+The Forks UCC congregation and Forks Lutheran congregation both worshiped in what was then called the Reformed Church, located in Forks Township.

-In 1971, the congregations split and the Lutherans moved to 7th street in Tatamy.
-Here, the Lutherans merged with the former St. John’s Lutheran Church of Tatamy, where they remained for only 2 years.
+In 1970, the Forks congregations split and the Lutherans moved to 7th street in Tatamy.
+Here, the Lutherans merged with the former St. John’s Lutheran Church of Tatamy, where they remained for only 3 years.

 In 1973, the church on 7th street was sold and the entire congregation moved less than a quarter of a mile to it’s current location on 8th street in Tatamy.
 On this property, a new, handicap accessible Hope Lutheran Church was built.
 A renovation took place in 1989 in which a new fellowship hall was added to the building.